 speaker

 Analyst, Carnegie

 Thank you very much.
 Hi Tom and Anna.
-I will try to keep it at two questions to begin with and we start with educational products.
-Tom you sounded a bit cautious on the short-term momentum stating that the early parts of Q2 have not shown the same type of strong momentum as Q1.
-I want to dig a little bit deeper into this and how does your visibility on procurement and tender activity look like as well as are you still confident in that activity and just believe that it's a matter of turning procurement into actual orders and revenue and installment or how should we view this statement?
+I will try to keep it at two questions to begin with and start with educational products.
+Tom, you sounded a bit cautious on the short-term momentum stating that sort of the early parts of Q2 have not shown the same type of strong momentum as Q1 and just wanting to sort of dig a little bit deeper into this and how does your sort of visibility on the procurement and tender activity look like as well as are you still sort of confident in that activity and just believe that it's a matter of turning procurements into actual orders and revenue and installment or how should we review the statement?

+speaker